hzeller/folve/README.md

                        You can supply this option multiple times: you'll get a drop-down select on the HTTP status page.
         -p <port>    : Port to run the HTTP status server on.
-        -r <refresh> : If > 0: seconds between refresh of status page.
+        -r <refresh> : Seconds between refresh of status page.
+	               Default is 10.
+Switch off with -1
         -g           : Gapless convolving alphabetically adjacent files.
         -D           : Moderate volume Folve debug messages to syslog.
                        Can then also be toggled in the UI.